 How can medicines affect driving?

-Some medicines can cause impaired concentration, inability to focus or pay attention, slow reaction times and cause sleepiness or drowsiness, blurred vision, dizziness, slowed down movements and fainting, or make you feel anxious or jittery.
-Do not drive if you have any of these symptoms.
+Some medicines can affect your concentration and how you focus or pay attention.
+They can slow your reaction times and cause sleepiness or drowsiness, blurred vision, dizziness, slowed down movements and fainting, or make you feel anxious or jittery.
+Do not drive if you have any of these.

 Not taking medicines can also be a risk

-Not taking some medicines while driving can also be risky, for example:
+Not taking some medicines while driving can also be risky.

-- Some people with epilepsy may not be able to drive at all without taking their regular medicines.
+- Epilepsy – some people with epilepsy may not be able to drive at all without taking their regular medicines.
 Read more about driving with epilepsy.

-- For drivers with diabetes, it is important to take your regular medicines as prescribed because high blood glucose levels can make you feel unwell and tired and may affect your ability to drive.
-Having high blood glucose levels (hyperglycaemia) because of missed doses of medication or poorly controlled diabetes puts you at increased risk on the road.
-You should not drive if you have severe hyperglycaemia.
+- Diabetes – for drivers with diabetes, it is important to take your regular medicines as prescribed because high blood glucose levels can make you feel unwell and tired and may affect your ability to drive.
+Your blood glucose levels may get too high if you miss doses.
+You should not drive if your blood glucose is too high (hyperglycaemia).

 Which medicines are most likely to affect driving?

-Always check with your doctor or pharmacist if your medication is likely to affect driving.
+Always ask your doctor or pharmacist if your medicines are likely to affect your driving.
 Some types of medicines known to affect driving include: